MitchelNijdam-Rockstars/mitchels-blog/src/data/blog-posts/2025-04-24-camunda-tradeoffs.md

 ## Retries

 Camunda also provides out of the box retries, even supporting incremental backoff.
-This is a great feature for when the code is connecting to external system and transient errors will disappear when a good retry strategy is chosen.
+This is a great feature for when the code connects to external systems and transient errors will disappear when a good retry strategy is chosen.

 For us, there was one downside to the fact that retries are handled outside the code: we didn't want to get any `ERROR` logs alerts before the retry is exhausted.
 We alert on every `ERROR` log and don't want to get notified when a retry might fix the issue.

-We were able to solve it by implementing custom error handler that looks at the retries Camunda still has left.
+We were able to solve it by implementing a custom error handler that checks how many retries Camunda has left.

 ## Reusable BPMN models

 ![Camunda sub processes](/assets/blog/2025-04-24-camunda-tradeoffs/camunda-subprocess.webp)

-The complexer the business process grew, the more need there was for reusable processes.
+The more complex the business process became, the more need there was for reusable processes.
 For shared pieces of logic we would create smaller BPMN processes that can be included in other processes.
 This reduced duplication (DRY), but had some negative side effects: